-DVLA cleaned up at the 2016 Digital Leaders 100 awards ceremony scooping the Digital Public Sector Innovation and the overall Digital Leaders 100 Award.
-I attended with colleagues from Drivers Services Management team, proudly representing the agency.
+DVLA cleaned up at the 2016 Digital Leaders 100 awards ceremony, scooping the Digital Public Sector Innovation Award and the overall Digital Leaders 100 Award.
+I attended with colleagues from the Drivers Services Management team, proudly representing the agency.

 The evening ended on the highest of highs when we were announced as the winner of the overall award, Digital Leaders 100.
-This catapults DVLA to the top of the digital leader tree and it’s an accolade that we are immensely proud of.
+This catapults DVLA to the top of the digital leader tree and it’s an accolade that we’re immensely proud of.

 That’s not the end though – as I said in my last blog, we continue to look at customer feedback to improve the service and offer even more value to our customers.
 Watch this space.